solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 </Callout>

-#### 7. Testing
+### Step 8: Testing

 Let's write some tests.
 We should have four of them:

 - Creating an Escrow with the unlock price **_below_** the current SOL price so we can test withdrawing it
 - Withdrawing and closing from the above escrow
 - Creating an Escrow with the unlock price **_above_** the current SOL price so we can test withdrawing it
 - Withdrawing and failing from the above escrow

 Note that there can only be one escrow per user, so the above order matters.

 We'll provide all the testing code in one snippet.
 Take a look through to make sure you understand it before running `anchor test`.

 ```typescript
 // tests/burry-escrow.ts